Jaiganesh235/HMS-PROJECT-FOR-GIDY/README.md

 # Hostel-Management-system

 ## Introduction:
-The project deals with the hostel management system which is mainly useful for college students and incharge by using python and streamlit.
+The project deals with the hostel management system which is mainly useful for college students and incharge by using python, streamlit and json file for storing the details.

 ## Features: